-Cboe EDGX Exchange, Inc (the "Exchange" or "EDGX") proposes to amend its Fee Schedule.
+The Exchange proposes to amend its fee schedule to adopt fees for Dedicated Cores.
 The text of the proposed rule change is provided in Exhibit 5.

-The text of the proposed rule change is also available on the Exchange's website (http://markets.cboe.com/us/options/regulation/rule_filings/edgx/), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.
+The text of the proposed rule change is also available on the Exchange's website (http://markets.cboe.com/us/ equities/regulation/rule filings/BYX/).